 Boxing has featured at all modern Olympic Games since St. Louis 1904, with the exception of Stockholm 1912.
 Women's events were a popular addition to the programme at London 2012.
-At Tokyo 2020, women will compete for gold in five weight divisions, from fly (51 kilos) to welter (69kg), and men in eight divisions, from fly (51kg) to super heavy (91+ kg).
+At Tokyo 2020, women will compete for gold in five weight divisions, from fly (51kg) to middle (75kg) and men in eight divisions, from fly (51kg) to super heavy (91+ kg).

 The sport is hugely popular worldwide and many boxers who competed at the Olympic Games have gone on to gain global fame – none more so than the late Muhammad Ali (United States).
 Ali won gold in the light-heavyweight division at the Rome 1960 Games under the name Cassius Clay and became one of the most recognised and respected men on the planet.

 Until Rio 2016, only amateurs were permitted to participate in the Olympic Games.
 This restriction is now no longer the case.